IzKuipers/ArcOffload/README.md

 ## Notices
 - An artficial delay is introduced between file downloads to prevent a rate limit from occuring.
 Because of this, large ArcFS downloads may take a really long time.
 - The utility **does not** have support for downloading a specific folder instead of everything.
-It's all or nothing.'
+It's all or nothing.
 - Please report any bugs you find on the [issues](https://github.com/IzKuipers/ArcOffload/issues) page so that I can fix them in a new release.

   This utility is written by the creator of ArcOS, but the ArcOS team will not give support for it in the ArcOS Community Discord Server.
 The Issues page is the only place where I'll give support.